OPEC oil deal puts Saudi back in charge

-U.S. stocks rose on Tuesday, with the Dow hitting an all-time high as bank and technology shares gained.

-VIENNA OPEC oil producers on Wednesday sealed their first new output agreement in three years in a deal that settles a 6-month-old argument over supply policy firmly in Saudi Arabia's favor.
+VIENNA OPEC oil producers on Wednesday sealed their first new output agreement in three years in a deal that settles a 6-month-old argument over supply policy firmly in Saudi Arabia's favour.

 The Organization of the Petroleum Exporting Countries agreed a target of 30 million barrels daily, ratifying current production near 3-year highs.
 It did not discuss individual national quotas.